AlirezaOmrani95/AlirezaOmrani95/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on several projects such as **HDR Imaging**, **Image segmentation**, and of Course **Autism detection** based on facial images, which I believe it is extremely an interesting Project.
+- 🔭 I’m currently working on several projects such as **HDR Imaging**, **Image segmentation**, and of Course **Autism detection** based on facial images, which I believe is extremely an interesting Project.

 - 📫 How to reach me:
 -       email: omrani.alireza95@gmail.com